Chief Physical Sciences Editor: David Gevaux

 Ian joined Nature Communications in November 2016.
 He obtained an MSci from the University of Aberdeen and a PhD in clinical epigenetics from Imperial College London, focusing on the impact of novel inhibitors of epigenetic processes in breast and ovarian cancer stem cells.
 He then carried out postdoctoral research at Queen Mary University of London, where he studied the epigenetics of cancer stem cells in glioblastoma.
 Ian is based in the London office and primarily works on cancer epigenetics and genomics.

-Associate Editor: Maria Giuseppina Baratta
+Senior Editor: Maria Giuseppina Baratta

 Maria Giuseppina joined Nature Communications in November 2015 and she handles manuscripts in the area of cancer metabolism and cancer immunology.
 She received her PhD in molecular oncology from the European School of Molecular Medicine in 2009 studying mechanisms of malignant transformation and during her post-doctoral work at the Dana Farber Cancer Institute and the Harvard Medical school she investigated the therapeutic potential of druggable genes in models of ovarian cancer.
 Maria Giuseppina is based in the London office.